 Install a Monitored Home Security System

-A monitored home security system protects your belongings and, more importantly, you and your family.
+A monitored home security system helps watch over your belongings and, more importantly, you and your family.
 The system can be armed when you’re away to call the police if a burglary is attempted.
 The system can also be armed when your home to alert you if anyone tries to enter your home unexpectedly.
 It’ll even ensure the police are called automatically when appropriate.
 Your new home will immediately feel safer and become less vulnerable to a break-in.

 As an added bonus, you will likely receive a discount on your homeowners’ insurance with the installation of a monitored alarm system.
 New homeowners usually relish any cost saving measures when faced with the many expenses a new home brings.
-Many insurance carriers give discounts of varying amounts based on the level of protection installed.
+Many insurance carriers give discounts of varying amounts based on the equipment installed.
 Be sure to ask them what measures you can take to maximize this discount.

 Use Smart Home Automation to Your Advantage

-While a security system’s main function is protecting the people and valuables within a home, today’s security systems can do so much more.
+While a security system’s main function is helping to secure the people and valuables within a home, today’s security systems can do so much more.
 Our post 7 Important Security System Add-Ons for Your Home details many of these specific features.
 Using a security system with interactive features, such as the systems we recommend powered by Alarm.com, adds both safety and convenience to your new home.
 Interactive features give you a constant, direct connection to your security system.
 This allows you to arm and disarm your security system with your smart phone and receive alerts if anything goes wrong.

 Many security system options become even more powerful when connected to a smart home hub.
 In addition to receiving a phone call about an environmental sensor that you may miss, for example, you can now receive an alert with the exact details and time of a sensor alert.